carcablop/carcablop.github.io/_pages/about.md

   - /about.html
 ---

-My name is Carolina Caballero.
-I am Computer Engineer of Sevilla University.
+Computer Engineer of Sevilla University.
-I'm also a volunteer in the community [pionerasdev](https://twitter.com/pionerasdev) and I'm a speaker in the [pyladiescali](https://twitter.com/pyladiescali).
+Volunteer in the community [pionerasdev](https://twitter.com/pionerasdev) and I'm a speaker in the [pyladiescali](https://twitter.com/pyladiescali).
 Now I'm an Outreachy intern with Ersilia Open Source Initiative on the project "Extension of the Ersilia Model Hub, a FOSS platform featuring AI/ML models for biomedical research".

 My Professional interests.